adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #124 Still waiting for the grade for the Week-4 HW.

 #125 Grade for Week-4 has posted now.
 Only have Week-5 HW left to submit.
 Then the class is done.

+#126 Need to finish now the Week-5 HW in order to pass the class and wrap it up.